codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

   it to start media playback that should remain active even when the element is not fully centered.

-* `isActive` is true if the content element is completely in the viewport.
+* `isActive` is true if the content element intersects the vertical center of the viewport.
 Use it to activate some interactive behavior like an animation or media playback.

 * `inForeground` is true when the storyline containing the content element is active (not in background mode).
 Use it to distinguish